 Older adults who are still trying to adapt to a computer and don’t know much about the internet want to be shown how to do everything.
 A slow pace, step-by-step instructions, and repetition are often essential for teaching them the ropes.
 They always ask me “how did you do that!” or “I didn’t know you could do that!” so they may not be aware of special features you have to offer unless it is shown to them.

-If your website offers a product or service, consider a tutorial of sorts.
-Show what the process is and the best way to go about getting stuff done.
+If a website offers a product or service, a tutorial can help people of all generations understand how it works.
+A template shows what the process is and the best way to go about getting stuff done.
 Be sure to include tips and tricks or other cool features users will be interested in.
 Make this available for users to refer to whenever they want with an easy to find link.
 However, don’t make this mandatory.
 If someone doesn’t want help, this will be more annoying than helpful.